protocol/research-website/content/tutorials/resnetlab-on-tour/content-addressing/index.md

 ---

 Learn all about the most foundational principle of the IPFS architecture: the IPFS Content Identifier, or CID.
-Stay here to understand:
+In this module, you'll hear about:

-  - how IPFS addresses files,
+  - How IPFS addresses files
-  - how IPFS transforms files into Merkle DAGs, as well as
+  - How IPFS transforms files into Merkle DAGs
-  - the detailed anatomy of a CID!
+  - The detailed anatomy of a CID

 <!--more-->